Academic integrity and cheating

 In the reference list: OpenAI.
 (2023).
 ChatGPT (April 20 version) [Large language model]. https://chat.openai.com

-Detection, consequences and rights in academic cheating cases
+Detection, consequences, and rights in cases of academic misconduct

-Cheating and attempted cheating can be detected in several ways.
-In the case of oral exams and similar exams, the invigilators will ensure that the rules regarding aids and other things are followed.
-The examiner will be familiar with the subject area and the syllabus of the course, and can detect plagiarism and other things.
-There may also be characteristics of the submitted text that arouse suspicion (violations of style, highly variable academic quality, deficiencies in the bibliography, etc.).
-Occasionally, other students report that someone has cheated.
+Cheating and attempted cheating may be detected in several ways.
+During written on-campus examinations and similar assessments, invigilators will ensure that the rules governing permitted aids and conduct are observed.
+Examiners are familiar with the subject area and syllabus, and may detect plagiarism or other irregularities.
+Suspicion may also arise from characteristics of a submitted script, such as inconsistencies in style, significant variation in academic quality, or deficiencies in the bibliography.
+In some cases, other students report suspected cheating.

-UiB also uses text recognition software.
-Exam answers and other submissions are assessed against other students' work, content on the internet, and professional literature.
+UiB also uses text-matching software.
+Examination answers and other submissions are checked against other students’ work, online content, and academic literature.

 Serious consequences